Can You Use Your Laptop Windows Key on Your Desktop?

 Windows 10 Activation Via PC With a Laptop Key

-As mentioned earlier, Microsoft allows you to use the same product key on your devices.
+As mentioned, Microsoft allows you to use the same product key on your devices.

-However, it must be licensed for retail, and you uninstalled it in the previous device before making any new installations.
+However, it must be licensed for retail, and you must uninstall it on the previous device before making any new installations

 Below are steps to observe when activating Windows 10 on your desktop using your laptop’s key.